Mglt-b/SW-WikiFandom-data-parser/readme.md

 This `README.md` provides a general overview of what the script does, how to install and run it, and an explanation of how the downloaded files are organized.
 Make sure to adjust the instructions and descriptions according to the specifics of your script and the exact dependencies.

+ALL rights monsters/image: COM2US Summoners War.
+Not affiliate with COM2US.